← Back to blog

 Why Your Website Is Slow (And How to Fix It)

 If your website takes more than three seconds to load, you're losing customers.
-That's not an opinion — it's backed by data.
-Google research shows that 53% of mobile visitors abandon a site that takes longer than three seconds to load.
+That's not an opinion, it's backed by data.
+Google research shows 53% of mobile visitors abandon a site that takes longer than three seconds.
 And since 2021, page speed has been a direct ranking factor through Core Web Vitals.
+The good news is that most speed problems have straightforward fixes.
+Here are the five most common reasons your website is slow, and exactly what to do about each.

 1. Unoptimized Images

-This is the single biggest culprit we see on slow websites.
-A single unoptimized hero image can be 5–10 MB — larger than the rest of your entire page combined.
+The single biggest culprit I see on slow websites.
+One unoptimized hero image can be 5 to 10 MB, larger than the rest of your page combined.

 The Problem

-Images uploaded directly from a camera or stock photo site are typically far larger than what a browser needs.
-A 4000x3000 pixel JPEG displayed in a 800px container is wasting bandwidth on pixels nobody will ever see.
+Images uploaded straight from a camera or stock site are far larger than a browser needs.
+A 4000x3000 JPEG shown in an 800px container wastes bandwidth on pixels nobody sees.

 The Fix

-A properly optimized image gallery that used to weigh 20 MB can often be reduced to under 2 MB with these techniques.
+A gallery that used to weigh 20 MB can often drop under 2 MB.

 2. Too Many HTTP Requests

-Every file your page loads — CSS stylesheets, JavaScript files, fonts, images, tracking scripts — requires a separate HTTP request.
-Each request adds latency, and they add up fast.
+Every file your page loads (CSS, JS, fonts, images, tracking scripts) is a separate HTTP request.
+Each adds latency, and they add up.

 The Problem

-It's common to see websites loading 80–100+ individual resources.
-A typical offender might have: 5 CSS files, 12 JavaScript files, 3 fonts, 30 images, 5 third-party tracking scripts, and several social media widgets.
-Each one is a round trip to the server.
+It's common to see sites loading 80 to 100+ resources: 5 CSS files, 12 JS files, 3 fonts, 30 images, 5 third-party trackers, and social widgets.
+Each is a round trip.

 The Fix